Correlated spectro-polarimetric study along the Z track in XTE J1701-462 puts constraints on its coronal geometry: Observations and data reduction

-The data are processed using the \texttt{hpipeline} under \emph{Insight}-HXMT Data Analysis Software (HXMTDAS) version 2.05.
-The data are filtered using the criteria recommended by the \emph{Insight}-HXMT team: a pointing offset angle smaller than $0.04^\circ$; an elevation angle greater than $10^\circ$; a geomagnetic cutoff rigidity value larger than 8; and data usage at least 300 s before and after the South Atlantic Anomaly (SAA) passage.
-To avoid potential contamination from bright earth and nearby sources, only the small field of view (FoVs) were applied.
-Given that the spectrum above 30 keV is dominated by the background for this source, we further select the 2--30 keV energy range for our spectral fitting.
+The data were processed using the \texttt{hpipeline} under \emph{Insight}-HXMT Data Analysis Software (HXMTDAS) version 2.05.
+The data were filtered using the criteria recommended by the \emph{Insight}-HXMT team: a pointing offset angle smaller than $0.04^\circ$; an elevation angle greater than $10^\circ$; a geomagnetic cutoff rigidity value larger than 8; and data usage at least 300 s before and after the South Atlantic Anomaly passage.
+To avoid potential contamination from bright Earth and nearby sources, only small fields of view were applied.
+Given that the spectrum above 30 keV is dominated by the background for this source, we further selected the 2--30 keV energy range for our spectral fitting.